What Is the July Birthstone?

 The word ruby comes from the Latin word ruber, which means “red.”

 Ancient Hindus believed that offering rubies to the god Krishna guaranteed you rebirth as an emperor.
-People in India believed that owning rubies allowed you to live in peace with your enemies.
-In Burma (now Myanmar), warriors used rubies to make them invincible in battle—they inserted them in their flesh and made them part of their bodies.
-The ruby eventually became one of the most sought after gems of European royalty and the upper class.
-Many medieval Europeans would wear rubies to ensure health, wealth, wisdom, and love (“Ruby History and Lore”).
+The people of India believed that owning rubies allowed you to live in peace with your enemies.
+In Burma (now Myanmar), warriors used rubies to make them invincible in battle; they inserted them into their flesh and made them part of their bodies.

 Where Can You Find the July Birthstone?

 Vietnam has been another source of rubies since the late 20th century; this area produces rubies in a red to a purplish red color.
-The African nation of Mozambique is another important source of rubies; the rubies found there are compared to the Myanmar rubies (“Ruby Birthstone”).
+The African nation of Mozambique is another important source of rubies; gemologists that find rubies there compare them to Myanmar rubies.
+Afghanistan, Tajikistan, Pakistan, Sri Lanka, Kenya, Tanzania, and Madagascar are additional ruby sources (“Ruby Birthstone”).

 Learn more about birthstones in our Birthstone Guide.